MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsOnlineDialInConferencingUser.md

 ### -Identity
 Specifies the Identity of the user account to be to be modified.
-A user identity can be specified by using one of four formats: 1) the user's SIP address; 2) the user's user principal name (UPN); 3) the user's domain name and logon name, in the form domain\logon (for example, litwareinc\kenmyer) and 4) the user's Active Directory display name (for example, Ken Myer).
+A user identity can be specified by using one of the formats: 1) the user's SIP address; 2) the user's user principal name (UPN); 3) the user's object id.
-You can also reference a user account by using the user's Active Directory distinguished name.

 ```yaml
 Type: UserIdParameter